How dirt impacts the shape of your shots.

-First, if the mud gathers on only one side of the ball it will slightly change the ball’s center of gravity toward that side (assuming the ball lies flat on the ground with the mud only on one side), making it off-center compared to a clean ball or, more simply, lop-sided.
-That off-center effect means the ball is going to rotate and curve in the direction of where the extra weight is, all things being equal.
+- If the mud gathers on only one side of the ball it will slightly change the ball’s center of gravity toward that side.
+Thus making it off-center compared to a clean ball or, more simply, lop-sided.
+The off-center effect means the ball is going to rotate and curve in the direction of where the extra weight is.
+All things being equal of course.

 It has to do with how the air flows around the ball as it flies through the air.
 In a perfectly struck shot the mud would stay on one side and the air would flow more unsteadily around the mud side and more cleanly around the non-mud side, causing to the ball’s flight to drift toward the non-mud side.

 Deciding how a muddy ball will affect your shot’s trajectory has always been a guessing game.
 It’s been assumed that as the ball flies, the mud creates air resistance—or drag—that sends the shot in the direction of the ball’s soiled side.
 So mud on the ball’s left quadrant, for example, would tug the ball to the left.
 But there’s never been compelling data to confirm or refute this assumption—until now.

 Keiser University golf staff in West Palm Beach, FL helped conduct an experiment using TrackMan to analyze 400 “muddy” 6-iron shots hit by 10 single-digit-handicappers.